diffblue/gitlab/doc/user/clusters/agent/work_with_agent.md

 kubectl logs -f -l=app=gitlab-agent -n gitlab-agent
 ```

-More tips are available in the [troubleshooting documentation](troubleshooting.md).
+For more information about debugging, see [troubleshooting documentation](troubleshooting.md).

 ## Reset the agent token